-Revenue Expenditure: The Chief Constable's final expenditure position for 2023/24, compared to the revised budget is an overspend of (£0.491m), which represents 0.34% of the budget.
+Revenue Expenditure: The Chief Constable's final expenditure position for 2024/25, compared to the revised budget is an underspend of (£0.423m), which represents 0.27% of the budget.

-Police Officer pay was overspent by £1.119m through a combination of changes to the workforce plan, a conscious decision to recruit early to ensure achievement of the additional Operation Uplift targets to ensure receipt of the additional grant and continued pressure on overtime budgets.
-This is partially offset by savings on police staff and PCSOs as a result of a higher than expected level of vacancies and additional income.
+Police Officer pay was overspent by £0.132m through a combination of changes to the workforce plan, a conscious decision to recruit early to ensure achievement of the additional Operation Uplift targets.
+This is partially offset by savings on police staff and PCSOs as a result of a higher than expected level of vacancies, reduced supplies and services expenditure and additional income.

 Capital Expenditure: Under the terms of the funding arrangement between the Commissioner and the Chief Constable, all non-current assets are under the control of the Commissioner.
-Details of capital expenditure and funding in relation to the acquisition and enhancement of assets, which amounted to £4.061m in 2023/24 are shown in the financial statements of the Commissioner.
-This figure was significantly less than capital budget of £9.176m.
-Expenditure on ICT amounted to £1.475m, which included upgrading the digital infrastructure, radio replacements, and upgrade of the county wide CCTV system.
-In relation to the Estate £0.134m, the majority related to replacements of boilers and plant.
-A further £2.141m was expended on the cyclical replacement of the vehicle fleet.
-Other expenditure amounted to £0.311m and included taser replacements, drones and mobile camera equipment.
-Whilst supply issues following Covid disruption have improved compared to 2022/23, some delivery delays for vehicles and ICT equipment are still being experienced and have contributed to the slippage in the Programme.
+Details of capital expenditure and funding in relation to the acquisition and enhancement of assets, which amounted to £3.884m in 2024/25 are shown in the financial statements of the Commissioner.
+This figure was significantly less than capital budget of £6.160m.
+Expenditure on DDAT amounted to £2.389m, which included upgrading the records management system, rapid deployment CCTV cameras, improved ANPR capability and cyclical hardware and software.
+In relation to the Estate £0.098m, the majority related to refurbishment of Appleby Police Station and works to the UPS at Kendal.
+A further £1.336m was expended on the cyclical replacement of the vehicle fleet and installation of vehicle telematics.
+Other expenditure amounted to £0.061m and included replacement of protective shields and CSI camera equipment.